Gaming machines in licensed premises

 Equal chance gaming is gaming that does not involve staking against a bank and the chances of winning are equally favourable to all participants.
 It includes games such as backgammon, mah-jong, rummy, kalooki, dominoes, cribbage, bingo and poker.

-The Government has set both daily and weekly prize limits for exempt gaming in alcohol licensed premises, which are set out in the Gambling Commission's advice on gaming in clubs and alcohol licensed premises can be downloaded here:
+The Government has set both daily and weekly prize limits for exempt gaming in alcohol licensed premises, these are set out in the Gambling Commission's Code of practice for equal chance gaming in clubs and premises with an alcohol licence document.

 Specific advice on allowing poker in alcohol licensed premises is provided below:

-If you are allowing exempt gaming in your premises, this should be supervised by a nominated gaming supervisor and you must comply with the code of practice issued by the Gambling Commission, which can be downloaded from the Gambling Commission website.
+If you are allowing exempt gaming in your premises, this should be supervised by a nominated gaming supervisor and you must comply with the code of practice issued by the Gambling Commission, for more information see the Gambling codes of practice document.